PatatesIDracs/3DGameEngine/README.md

 Open the 3DEngine.exe file inside the data folder.

 ## Usage
+IMPORTANT: "Save scene..." and "Load scene..." buttons **DO NOT** work right now due to changes in the code for the future release

 Use left+alt click to rotate the camera
 Use right click to rotate the camera and activate FPS movement
-Drag and drop any .fbx or .obj file in the screen to load it, if the .fbx has a texture atached put the texture inside the Game folder.
+Drag and drop files to load them, current file soported: .fbx, .obj, .tga, .png
 Use the mouse wheel to zoom in and out, zoom is restricted so you can't go inside the object.
 If you need a more precise view of some parts we suggest on using the FPS camera
-[F] key will center the camera in the object
+//[F] key will center the camera in the object
-[C] key will center the camare in the origin
+//[C] key will center the camare in the origin
-In some cases the object might be too big for the viewer to render, the viewer will try to rescale the object so it's visible, this process will be written in the console, we recommend checking both console and scale in properties to chack that the file has not been resized.
-This process doesn't always work, if you still can see the object try prressing [C] to go back to the origin and you may find it.
+Click the Play button to turn on and off the game mode (currently there is no display, comming soon)
+Click on a GameObject to select it
+Use the guizmos to modify the selected object transform
+[W] Activate translation guizmo
+[E] Activate rotation guizmo
+[R] Activate scale guizmo

 **FPS movement**